Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 It has its device nod as “/dev/mmcblk0” in linux.

-Provide this node as an input argument to fdisk command. you will get an output similar to the output in the below shown image.
+Provide this node as an input argument to fdisk command. you will get an output similar to the output in the image shown below.

 ```shell
  └─ $ ▶ sudo fdisk /dev/mmcblk0